-This briefing examines immigration by category.
+This briefing examines the different routes or reasons for which migrants come to the UK.
 The analysis distinguishes between European and non-European migrants and among four basic types: work, study, family, and asylum.

-- Asylum applicants constituted 5% of migration to the UK in 2015.
+- Asylum applicants constituted 6% of all long-term migration to the UK in 2016

 Understanding the Evidence

-Passenger Survey (IPS) is conducted by the Office for National Statistics (ONS), Long-Term International Migration (LTIM) estimates derived from IPS, administrative data from entry clearance visas issued and passengers’ border entries recorded from landing cards at ports of entry.
+The International Passenger Survey (IPS) is conducted by the Office for National Statistics (ONS), Long-Term International Migration (LTIM) estimates derived from IPS, while administrative data are from entry clearance visas issued.
 Asylum-related entries are handled by the Home Office and tracked in administrative data.
 Asylum applicants are also incorporated into LTIM, which includes other adjustments and is therefore preferable to pure IPS data when available.

 Crucially for this briefing, IPS/LTIM categorises migrants differently from administrative sources.
 IPS asks respondents to name their primary “reason for migrating”, and classifies migrants accordingly.
 Administrative data, by contrast, classify migrants by the type of visa they were granted or on which they entered the UK.

-IPS/LTIM also differs from administrative data in terms of who is counted.
+IPS/LTIM also differs from visa data in terms of who is counted.
 IPS covers only migrants intending to change their usual place of residence for one year or more.
-Visa and entry data also include short-term arrivals, who cannot always be distinguished from long-term migrants based on available data.
+Visa data also include short-term arrivals, who cannot always be distinguished from long-term migrants based on available data.